People at all different stages of their freelance careers turn their noses up at Upwork, and for the most part, they do it for the wrong reasons.

 You can’t just “be on Upwork.”
 You have to use Upwork as a supplemental tool to your freelancer toolbox.

-For example…People who are just considering freelancing can use it to find out what kind of skills are in demand and in what niches before they dip a toe in the water.
+For example…Since Upwork is one of the first places companies looking to work with freelancers go, people who are just considering freelancing can use it to find out what kind of skills are in demand (and in what niches) before they dip a toe in the water.
 Folks who are looking for their first clients can find a few low-dollar projects to build their portfolio (just a few…you don’t want to stay low-dollar too long.)

 After someone gets some experience (and raises their rates), they might use the search function to find jobs particular to their niche and really flesh out their portfolio.
 As an advanced freelancer, it might just be a place to drop in occasionally or find work when things get slow or pick out a few, choice clients that pay well.